vggls/medical_xai/training_&_testing/training_loop_remarks.md

   7. On the condition of the Early Stopping callback:

      Along with validation loss, the purpose is to monitor class recalls and save models with improved recall scores.
      Below are listed two metrics that one may try to measure multi-class recall scores (via a single number).
 Alternatively, custom metrics could be defined.
+     The choice of the final metric is determined by the testing report metrics of interest.

      - In the code we consider the '(macro) average recall' of the 'un-normal' classes.
 In this case each class'es recall contributes the same weight to the calculated average.